Republic of Galicia

 The Republic of Galicia (República Galega) was a short-lived Galician state that existed for only a few hours from 27 June 1931, a day ahead of the election to the Second Spanish Republic's Constitutional Assembly, to 28 June 1931.
 It was proclaimed by Galician nationalist and striking railway workers who had just lost their jobs after the Council of Ministers decided to end construction of a railway between Zamora and A Coruña.
 While ideas on independence were floated on June 25, two days later on June 27, left-nationalist leaders Pedro Campos Couceiro and Antón Alonso Ríos declared that full independence from Spain was the only way for Galicia to overcome its secular backwardness and to regain its national dignity.
 Eventually, negotiations between Spanish forces and the Galician instigators would defuse the movement and stop it from spreading.
-The republic was an ephemeral passage in the history of Galicia.

 History

 Background

 Galicia's mountainous geography had always left it feeling isolated from the rest of Spain.
 With few roads and inadequate rail connections, it seemed to be neglected by the central states.
 In 1927, construction began on a railway line linking Zamora and A Coruña with hopes that it would rescue the region from its isolation.
 However, the difficult terrain and the high cost of construction made it far more challenging than other railway projects of the time.

 Despite the challenges, the railway project continued until the fall of Primo de Rivera's dictatorship in 1931.
 With the new Second Spanish Republic only two months old, the government needed to find ways to cut credit on infrastructure as it was more focused on securing control of the country than ensuring people had work.
 Consequently, Minister of Finance Indalecio Prieto deemed the Zamora-La Coruña railway line unprofitable and, on June 23, got the Council of Ministers to agree on suspending its construction.
 This decision immediately left over 12,000 workers, known as "Carrilán", jobless, and they soon went on strike in protest of the government's actions.